 By establishing clear communication policies and procedures and of course communicating these effectively is a great place to start.

 Your new tenants should know the best way to facilitate maintenance requests, rental matters and any other property related issues including emergency procedures should they arise.
-All communication should be answered in a prompt and complete fashion with maintenance issues addressed as soon as possible.
+Furthermore, all communication should be answered in quickly with maintenance issues addressed as soon as possible.

 This will set a precedent for how you expect them to respond to you when you need to speak with them should you need to organise inspections, maintenance work or any money related issues like water bills or rental arrears.